worthingtonse/WEST-Protocol/K. RAIDA Key Exchange.md

-# Key Exchange (Command Group 4)
+# RAIDA Key Exchange (Command Group 4)

-These services allow the Client to exchange keys with a RAIDA to support quantum safe encryption.
+These services allow the RAIDA Client to exchange keys with a RAIDA to support quantum safe encryption.

 Command Code | Service